 The purpose of townsmen in pursuing self-government was not some abstract philosophy of liberty or self-determination.
 Its principal thrust was towards creating conditions favouring entrepreneurial endeavour (or, on the other side of the coin, removing obstacles inhibiting such endeavour).
 First and foremost towns are entities within the economic fabric.
 This has led some historians to define towns primarily according to economic characteristics:

-The former criterion assumes a dedicated market site at which trading is regularized, including occurring at regular and frequent intervals, rather than ad hoc situations governed by whenever travelling merchants appear on the doorstep (e.g. the early wiks), or the larger-scale commerce at fairs held once a year; the muddy area is settlements that, aside from a regular market, did not possess other characteristics considered urban.
+The first of the above criteria assumes a dedicated market site at which trading is regularized, including occurring at regular and frequent intervals, rather than ad hoc situations governed by whenever travelling merchants appear on the doorstep (e.g. the early wiks), or the larger-scale commerce at fairs held once a year; the muddy area is settlements that, aside from a regular market, did not possess other characteristics considered urban.
 It was in southern England particularly that a network of small market centres initially prospered; only later did many fall before the competition of large towns centralizing trade.

-The latter criterion aims at distinguishing towns from villages, where the community, for the most part, produced its own means of subsistence those villagers not directly involved in agriculture undertaking supportive roles (e.g. blacksmith).
+The second and third criteria help historians distinguish towns from villages, where the community, for the most part, produced its own means of subsistence those villagers not directly involved in agriculture undertaking supportive roles (e.g. blacksmith) and where the villagers, or villeins, were obliged to devote part of their time and energy working the demesne land of, or performing other duties for, their manorial lord, and had limited freedom of action or movement.
 We know that many of the residents of towns engaged in agriculture to some degree the common fields and pastures that are features of most towns are one piece of evidence; this was in part to furnish their own larders but also to supply the businesses of themselves or others such as commerce in victuals, brewing and baking, or operating taverns and cook-shops.
 It will be noted that the definition does not require that a majority of the townspeople be in non-agricultural occupations, but nor does it try to specify what proportion might be considered significant.
 The numbers are less important that the fact of what is referred to as "occupational heterogeneity", that is, townsmen earning their living through a variety of activities, including agriculture, land-holding (i.e. income from rents), commerce, crafts and industry, and administrative and other professional services.
 The original "bourgeoisie" was not necessarily a mercantile class.
 Medieval townsmen in fact tended to be multi-occupational; although many had a primary source of income, they also had side-activities that earned them money.